dvklopfenstein/ReactomePy/README.md

 # [Reactome](https://reactome.org/), Python, and Neo4j

-In addition to biological pathways,
+In addition to biomolecular pathways,
 Reactome contains
 expert-authored and peer-reviewed
 reactions,